Are you studying a language that requires a rolled R, but you feel like the technique is escaping you?

 Erre con erre cigarro, erre con erre barril.
 Rápido corren los carros, sobre los rieles del ferrocarril.
 (R with R cigar, R with R barrel.
 Quickly run the carriages on the rails of the railway.)

 Like the lyrics of a folk song, the words of tongue twisters can get changed over time, with oral repetition.
-Here’s another variation of the ferrocarril tongue twister, presented on video.
+Here are more variations on the ferrocarril tongue twister, presented on video.

 The story of the tres tristes tigres (three sad tigers) is another tale that can help you get your Rs rolling.